mohhas1000/BlockbusterPOS/README.md

 # BlockbusterPOS
 This repository contains a .NET Core API built as part of a coding assignment for a temporary cash register system for a video rental store.
 The goal of the application is to manage rentals of DVDs and Blu-ray discs, calculate total rental costs based on customer type (club member or non-member), and handle different pricing rules depending on the number of items rented.

-The solution is designed following a Controller-Service-Repository pattern to ensure clear separation of concerns, maintainability, and scalability.
+Architecturally, I chose to use the Controller-Service-Repository pattern due to its clear separation of concerns, maintainability, and scalability.
+This approach has facilitated integration testing with mocking, which I have also implemented.
+This has provided a controlled environment to observe how different parts of the application interact with each other.
+This method has improved testability and allowed me to verify the requirements and the system's behavior under various scenarios.

+Here are some reasons why I opted for this method instead of a console application or MVC application:

+**Flexibility and Scalability:** ASP.NET Core API offers greater flexibility and scalability, making it easier to build a solution that is easy to extend.

+**Separation of Concerns:** Clear division between frontend and backend, which facilitates focus on logic and data processing.

+**Easy Integration:** API-based solutions are better suited for integration with third-party services and external systems if needed.

+**Testing and Mocking:** The API architecture facilitates testing and mocking, allowing for effective isolation and testing of specific parts of the application.

+**Easier Maintenance:** Clear interfaces and separate layers in an API-based architecture make it easier to maintain, develop, and add new functionality.

 ## Assignment Overview
 Objective